xpqz/documentation/programmers-guide/docs/defined-functions-and-operators/dfns-and-dops/dfns-and-dops/error-guards.md

 # Error-Guards

-An **error-guard** is (an expression that evaluates to) a vector of error numbers (see [APL Error Messages on page 1](../../../error-messages/apl-errors.md)), followed by the digraph: `::`, followed by an expression, the *body* of the guard, to be evaluated as the result of the function.
+An **error-guard** is (an expression that evaluates to) a vector of error numbers (see [APL Error Messages](../../../error-messages/apl-errors.md)), followed by the digraph: `::`, followed by an expression, the *body* of the guard, to be evaluated as the result of the function.
 For example:
 ```apl
       11 5 :: ⍵×0 ⍝ Trap DOMAIN and LENGTH errors.
 ```